Millions of Canadians have life insurance, but roughly 70% are not sure if their policy provides their family with

 How much does term life insurance cost?

 Many factors impact the cost of life insurance, like your age, gender, and health, and the specifics of the policy you pick.
-For a healthy person in their thirties, a 20-year term policy with a $400,000 payout may cost around $20 a month.
+For a healthy person in their thirties, a 20-year term life insurance policy with a $400,000 payout may cost around $20 a month.
 That’s less than the cost of a cup of coffee a day!

 You may not be able to pinpoint how much life insurance coverage you need down to the penny.
-However, with the right insurance calculator, or having conducted a needs analysis with a certified insurance broker you can easily get a good estimate of how much protection your family needs.
+However, with the right life insurance calculator, or having conducted a needs analysis with a certified insurance broker you can easily get a good estimate of how much life insurance protection your family needs.
 Adequate life insurance cover, in turn, ensures your loved ones will be able to live comfortably when you’re no longer there to provide for them.

 If your employer benefits offer life insurance coverage, get it if it fits your financial situation as it is usually offered at a discount.
 However, think twice before relying on it as your only coverage.Typically, group life plans have small death benefits, one or two times your annual salary.
 That is likely to be not enough to send the children to college, clear off the mortgage, and support your family for much time.Also, you always can’t take employer-sponsored coverage with you.
 The coverage may end when you leave or lose the job.
 And if your new employer doesn’t provide life insurance, you could be in a tricky spot, especially if you developed a medical condition over the years.
 You may no longer be able to qualify for personal life insurance at affordable rates.
 For this reason, it’s best to have life insurance early in life.
 Premium rates increase as you grow older.Furthermore, group life policies are one-size-fits-all.
 They don’t allow the customization some people need.
 So, it’s possible the free life insurance may not fit your unique situation.Given the limitations of the employer-sponsored life plan, it’s advisable to pair it with a personal life insurance policy to ensure your family is surely protected.